How to Add a Custom Font to Squarespace: The Easy Way 2025

 If you want to use one font for multiple text styles, then separate by comas like this: h2, h3, p.
 And you're done, now you know how to add custom fonts to Squarespace!

-Step 4: Style the font to your liking
+Step 4: Style your custom font

 Now let me guide you through 14 stylish ways to make the most of your newly added custom fonts on Squarespace, whether you're aiming for elegance, boldness, or something uniquely you.